 The practice had emergency resuscitation equipment such as oxygen and manual breathing aids.
 The practice did not have an automated external defibrillator (AED) in line with the Resuscitation Council UK guidelines.
 (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
-Medicines such as oral glucose had expired in June 2012 and Aspirin in October 2014.
-Equipment such as three different sizes of oropharyngeal airways and single use sterile needles and syringes was also past its use by date.
+Medicines such Glucagon and Midazolam were not available.
 We discussed this with the principal dentist who showed us confirmation that these items had been ordered.
+The practice did not have a portable suction.